For returnees from abroad

 Obtain necessary documents for your pets from the veterinarian in your host country.

 During martial law in Ukraine the procedure of entry with pets is simplified.
-To enter Ukraine with your pet, make sure you have:
+To enter Ukraine with your pet, make sure that your pet has:

 For more information, please visit State Service of Ukraine on Food Safety and Consumer Protection.